MisterMeme95/DMI_Forge/cJSON/tests/unity/docs/UnityAssertionsReference.md

 ##### `TEST_ASSERT_EQUAL_MEMORY (expected, actual, len)`

 Asserts that the contents of the memory specified by the `expected` and `actual` pointers is identical.
-The size of the memory blocks in bytes is specified by the `len` parameter.
+The current_capacity of the memory blocks in bytes is specified by the `len` parameter.